-Want to interview me, have me speak at your organization, invite me to your convention or conference, or have me write for your magazine, newspaper or anthology?
+Want to interview me, have me speak at your organization, invite me to your convention or conference, have me write for your magazine, newspaper, anthology or film/TV project, or wish to adapt or translate my existing work?
 Here’s how to do this.

 First: The very best way to contact me is through my e-mail address firstname.lastname@example.org.

 I’m generally happy to be interviewed.
-E-mail interviews are fine but I will also do phone interviews and at the moment prefer those.
+I prefer phone interviews because that means I don’t have to do any typing.
+I am more selective about the e-mail interviews I do because they are more work for me.
 In-person interviews will require you coming to where I am.

 Please query me before sending questions.
 Please tell me who you are, for whom you are writing the interview, and how you wish to conduct the interview.
 If you are a journalist on a short deadline (i.e. by the end of the work day), you may include questions or a contact number.

 Interview tips: Generic stock questions will get you generic stock answers.
 “Wacky” questions rarely are as amusing as you might think they are.
 Good interview questions generally show knowledge of who I am and what I do.